scrabbletank/farhome-rules/rulesdoc.md

 #### Bear Trap
 A metal floor trap used to immoblize large creatures.
 The trap takes 5 minutes to set up and covers a single tile, making a raw Dexterity or Intelligence roll to determine how well it's hidden.
 A creature attempting to see the trap makes a Survival or Perception check against your roll, seeing the trap on success.

-When a large or medium creature steps on the trap they make a Defense roll against 4 Enhanced dice.
-On hit they are grappled and take a wound and a wound die in piercing damage.
-They or another creature can spend 5 AP to make a Strength save against 4 Enhanced dice, freeing themselves on success.
+When a large or medium creature steps on the trap they make a Dexterity save against 4 enhanced dice.
+On hit they are grappled and take 1/1 in piercing damage.
+They or another creature can spend 5 AP to make a Strength save against 4 enhanced dice, freeing themselves on success.

 #### Black Resin
 A long burning resin made from tar.
 When ignited, the resin burns for 1 hour, slowly filling a 10x10 tile area (or nearest 100 tiles) with a thick, black smoke.
-A creature that enters or starts their turn in the smoke this round makes a Stamina save against 3 Enhanced dice.
-A creature that fails this save 3 times over a 5 minute period becomes incapacitated, waking within an hour after the smoke clears.
+A creature that enters or ends their turn in the smoke this round makes a Stamina save against 3 enhanced dice.
+A creature that fails this save 3 times over a 2 minute period becomes incapacitated, waking within an hour after the smoke clears.

 #### Caltrops
 A sack of caltrops, enough to cover 2 tiles.
 By spending 5 AP you spread caltrops in 2 adjacent tiles.
-The Caltrops count as difficult terrain and any creature that falls into the caltrops, either by falling or being knocked prone, takes 1 wound in piercing damage.
+The Caltrops count as difficult terrain and any creature that falls into the caltrops, either by falling or being knocked prone, takes 1/0 in piercing damage.

 #### Etching Acid
 A small vial of acid used to engrave metal.
 When making an Enchanting or Inscription roll you may reroll 1 die, consuming the acid.
 You may also use the acid to melt a small amount of metal.
 For example, it can be used on the hinges of a door to fuse them together, barring the door.